 Parking on and around the UW campus is limited and generally available only for a fee.
 Prospective students are encouraged to use public transportation if they can (you can find a bus route to campus at Metro Online) or to learn more about parking on campus by visiting the Commuter Services website.

 Many students complete their first two years of college coursework at a community college, often earning an associate's degree along the way, and then transfer to the UW to complete a bachelor's degree.
 Community college students typically have several goals competing for their academic attention along the way, not the least of which are completing the requirements for the associate's degree, completing UW admission requirements, working toward UW general education requirements, and investigating UW majors and taking preliminary courses leading toward them.

 When it comes to balancing these goals, there is no one answer as to which is most important.
 For some students, the associate's degree is of paramount importance, while others can take it or leave it.
 Some work diligently toward completing general education requirements while others focus almost exclusively on their major area.
 And obviously UW admission requirements are a must for students hoping to attend the UW.

 Use the information below, and work closely with your community college advisers and UW advisers, to strike the right balance for your situation.

 One of the most important decisions you'll need to make at the UW is the selection of your major.
 Since we expect students to declare a major by the time they reach 105 credits, most transfer students need to be ready to declare their major soon after transfer.
 There are many things you can be doing now to help you make this decision and gain admission to your major.

 You can find a lot of information on our site concerning undergraduate majors.
-Some UW majors have very competitive admission, so you will need to plan ahead and keep your options open.
-It's a good idea to develop a list of several potential majors that will work for you, including at least one or two that don't have competitive admission.
+Some UW majors have capacity-constrained admission, so you will need to plan ahead and keep your options open.
+It's a good idea to develop a list of several potential majors that will work for you, including at least one or two that don't have capacity-constrained admission.

 Check departmental websites for information sessions, newsletters, email lists and contact information.